Impostor syndrome is not real. Your life is about to get a whole lot easier. 99.9% of what you’ve been told about life is wrong.

 - When I am in a low mood, it is because I have forgotten who I am and associated myself with the movie.

 - I can trust my inner YES and NO. Yes feels light and expansive.
 No feels heavy and constricting.
 I feel it mainly in my chest.
 You can play with this to discover you own inner yes and no.

 - The past doesn’t exist except as a memory in my own thinking.
 I don’t think about or dwell on the past because it steals the only thing that is real – this very moment.

 - I am unbreakable.
 I am a whole being who has innate health and peace of mind.

 - I am not insecure.
 Unless I think I am something that can be insecure.

 I highly recommend two parallel paths.

-Path #2: The second is to get a fresh view of life by debunking the myths of materialism.
+Path #2: Let Go of the Belief in Materialism.
+The second is to get a fresh view of life by debunking the myths of materialism.
 When you do this, you find that science proves that consciousness is primary and human thought is the most powerful creative force on the planet.

 Want More Guidance and Support?